EvanDotPro/vim-configuration/README.md

     * `<leader>q` to close the current focused tab
 * File tree navigation (via NERDTree)
     * `<F6>` to toggle file tree on/off.
-    * Set the file tree base directory by putting `let g:startDir = '/path/to/workspace'`
-      in a file named `homedir.vim` in your Vim directory.
-If you don't know where your Vim directory is, use `:echo $VIMHOME` from within Vim once you've installed this configuration.
-(Note: homedir.vim is .gitignored, so you don't have to worry about it messing with updates.)
 * Easy shortcuts
     * `<C-a>` to select entire document
     * `<leader>w` to write current file